Mercedes Lackey bibliography: Tales of the Five Hundred Kingdoms

 A fantasy series that deals with the more mature side of fairy tales.
-In the Five Hundred Kingdoms (almost certainly a literal name), the destiny of witches, knights, princesses and such are regulated by The Tradition, a magical force that is one of the primary sources of magic.
+In the Five Hundred Kingdoms, the destiny of witches, knights, princesses and such are regulated by The Tradition, a magical force that is one of the primary sources of magic.
 Fairy Godmothers, Champions, and Wizards are responsible for ensuring that The Tradition is upheld with a minimal loss of life.
 As with The Black Swan, place-names suggest that these books are set in a fantasized version of late-medieval Europe.
 The Five Hundred Kingdoms series is published as part of Harlequin's Luna imprint, targeted at female romance-science fiction/fantasy readers.